What is imposter syndrome?

-Imposter syndrome is defined as the persistent inability to believe that one’s success is deserved or has been legitimately achieved as a result of one’s own efforts or skills.
-I think if we’re really honest most of us have suffered from imposter syndrome to a greater or lesser extent.
+Imposter syndrome is the persistent inability to believe that one’s success is deserved or has been legitimately achieved as a result of one’s own efforts or skills.
+If we’re really honest most of us have suffered from imposter syndrome to a greater or lesser extent.

-In the work place these feelings can easily be blown out of all proportion especially in high-stress jobs with constant critiques both externally and from our own judgment.
+These feelings in the workplace can easily be blown out of all proportion especially in high-stress jobs with constant critiques both externally and from our own judgment.
 If left unchecked feelings of imposter syndrome can become highly damaging and lead to constant anxiety, self-doubt, perfectionism and fear of failure.
 Our inner critic will tell us we are phoneys in our own roles and we’re falsely held back by our own broken thoughts.
 These feelings can equally be damaging on a business level when talented employees don’t value their own abilities.

 So how do we ‘call-out’ that critical inner voice that has such an influence in us reaching our potential, feeling a sense of achievement and ultimately being happy in both our professional and personal life?

 Lou Solomon, author, TEDx speaker and CEO of Interact has some useful insight on ‘The Surprising Solution to the Imposter Syndrome’.

 If you need help overcoming that inner critical voice and presenting the best version of yourself with impact and confidence these modules will really help.
 They harness actors’ secret performance skills and will teach you how to create a more powerful, positive impact in a multitude of business situations.

 You’ll learn simple, revelatory skills to authentically present a positive image of personal excellence, charisma and confidence, be able to build trust and better business relationships.
 Plus increase your powers of persuasion and communicate with more conviction and charisma.